unnati1004/order-management-system/README.md

 # 🛒 Order Management System (OMS)

-A scalable, real-time Order Management System built with **Next.js**, **Fastify (Node.js)**, and **PostgreSQL**.
+A scalable, real-time Order Management System built with **Next.js**, **Fastify (Node.js)**, and **MongoDB**.
 It supports full CRUD operations for orders, products, and customers, enforces a strict order-status pipeline, and provides real-time updates via WebSockets.

 ---